mercycheeky/Craig-list-vehicles_Lux/README.md

 overtime, segmented by regions.
 For instance, the model should facilitate the creation of a time series chart that represents the number of vehicles available overtime, filtered by specific criteria such as region, vehicle type e.t.c.
 This will aid in understanding regional demand-supply dynamics, seasonal trends and other relevant insights.

+# Step 1
+I will import the necessary packages, handle missing values,drop unnecessary columns and convert the "posting_date" to a datateime data type
+//
+# load all the necessary package that I will use in the notebook
+import pytz
+import warnings
+import pandas as pd
+import plotly.express as px
+import matplotlib.pyplot as plt import plotly.graph_objects as go from statsmodels.tsa.seasonal import seasonal_decompose
+warnings.filterwarnings('ignore', category=FutureWarning)

 - You can get data used in this project from Kaggle, here https://www.kaggle.com/datasets/mbaabuharun/craigslist-vehicles
 # My Approach:
 - First I handled the missing values in the dataset.
 I resolved this by filling in the missing values with the median and mode of numerical and categorical data on the respective columns.